fdc-viktor-luft/fdc-viktor-luft/README.md

 💻 💻 👉 <a href="https://freiheit.com"><img src="https://freiheit.com/img/logo_white.svg" alt="freiheit logo" width="94" height="16"></a> 👈 💻 💻

 I'm passionate about web frotend development, architecture setup and integration.
-I've also created some libraries to make daily life a little easier.
+I've also created some libraries to make my daily life a little easier.
 Some of them are published under MIT, so feel free to use them, too.

 #### Project Status